Svante Stensson Sture

 Svante Stensson Sture or Svante Sture the Younger (1 May 1517 – 24 May 1567) was a Swedish count, riksmarsk and statesman.
 In 1543, he commanded Stegeborg when it was besieged by revolting peasants during the Dacke War.
 From 1562 to 1564, during the Livonian War, he was governor of Estonia.

+Svante was killed alongside five others, including his sons Nils and Erik, in the Sture murders by King Erik XIV.

 Family

 Svante Sture was the only surviving son of Sten Svantesson Sture (d. y.) and Kristina (Christina) Nilsdotter Gyllenstierna.
 He was married to Märta ("King Martha") Erikdotter Leijonhufvud on 3 March 1538 at Nyköping Castle, with whom he had the following children: